 Students will automatically receive refunds for any excess financial aid funds (credit balances) on their student account each semester.
 Refunds are generally available within the first week of school; therefore, it is important to budget your expenses appropriately.
-Any credit balance generated from a Parent Plus loan will be returned to the parent borrower and mailed directly to the parent.
+Any credit balance generated from a Parent Plus loan will be returned to the parent borrower and mailed directly to the parent unless requested otherwise.
 Students are strongly encouraged to enroll in direct deposit to prevent lost/stolen checks.
 Enrollment can be completed by visiting WebAdvisor.

 RISD policy requires all enrolled students to be covered by a comprehensive health insurance program.
 The College meets this requirement by providing United Health Care coverage, administered by University Health Plans.
 Students are automatically billed and will be enrolled in the student health insurance plan if a valid waiver is not completed by the required deadline.
 Once the waiver is approved, the health insurance charge will be removed from the student account.

 All international students will be enrolled in the plan automatically, with the exception of the international students for which their health insurance company’s primary home office is based in the US and the policy provides comparable coverage to the College’s student health insurance plan.
 International students who do not fall under those conditions must purchase the College’s plan.